 This starts appending to a new logfile on all of your resources.
 The logfiles are automatically numbered by an increasing 9-digit logfile number.
 This will suffice for many centuries even if you would logrotate once a minute.
-Practical frequencies for logfile rotation are more like once an hour, or every 10 minutes when having highly-loaded storage servers.
+Practical frequencies for logfile rotation are more like once an hour9, or once a day (depending on your load).